Lexington-Themes/lexington-tutorials/README.md

 ![Tutorials image](/public/images/tutorials.png)

 # Tutorials from Lexington Themes

-This collection offers a range of code snippets tailored for Astro.js and Tailwind CSS projects.
-Each snippet is designed specifically for use with Astro and Tailwind CSS, ensuring seamless integration.
+This collection offers a range of code snippets tailored for Astro, alpine JS and Tailwind CSS projects.

 ## Check out all tutorials

 #### [Tutorials](https://lexingtonthemes.com/tutorials)

 ## Terms of Use